Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson4.md

 https://docs.google.com/document/d/1giZglDE141ewuj1fGunZhTqCRq0pA11SO-Sta_yYT60/edit

 - Answers:

-1. a) App Delegate (Application object is also acceptable, as some Apple documentation stops there)
-1. b) It discards it
+Question 1. a) App Delegate (Application object is also acceptable, as some Apple documentation stops there) Question 1. b) It discards it

-2. A, G, B, F, C, E, D
+Question 2.
+A, G, B, F, C, E, D
 -->

 ### Part 2 - In Pairs